cyclejs/cyclejs/rx-run/README.md

   and doing some post-processing before the actual rendering.
 - **Welcomes immutable and stateless programming.** Cycle.js is built for, in combination with RxJS, a programming style that favors immutability and statelessness.
   This allows code to be clearer and less prone to bugs.
+Apps written in Cycle.js are `this`-less.
+See it for yourself, `this` cannot be found in [Cycle.js TodoMVC](https://github.com/staltz/todomvc-cycle/tree/master/js).

 ## Community